 National Horse Center-Another area of remarkable growth has been the National Horse Center (NHC), a collection of the nation's and the state's leading equestrian organizations.
-The NHC now includes 33 distinct organizations contained in 11 office buildings.
+The NHC now includes 33 distinct organizations contained in ten office buildings.
 The NHC has solidified the key role of the Horse Park in making Kentucky the "Horse Capital of the World."

-Support for the Federation Equestre Internationale (FEI) World Equestrian Games has been provided for by the expansion of the new indoor arena and the construction of a new outdoor stadium.
-In addition to these previous investments, the Budget of the Commonwealth includes a Transportation Cabinet capital budget authorization of \$10,300,000 in the 2008-2010 biennium for new roads, road repair, and other related infrastructure at the Kentucky Horse Park in preparation for the World Equestrian Games in 2010.
+Support for the Federation Equestre Internationale (FEI) World Equestrian Games has been provided for the expansion of the new indoor arena and the construction of a new outdoor stadium.
+In addition to these previous investments, the Governor's recommended budget provides a Transportation Cabinet capital budget recommendation of \$10,300,000 in the 2008-2010 biennium for new roads and road repair at the Kentucky Horse Park in preparation for the World Equestrian Games in 2010.